TheSussex/SCA-Weekly-Assignments/README.md

 Week 6: This week is quite interesting.
 I learnt about Tableau for the first time and it's very fascinating seeing the amount of information I can access with the right data.
 I created visualizations using the Super Store dataset.
 Check it out here https://public.tableau.com/profile/success.ologunsua#!/vizhome/EfecctofDiscountonProfit/Howmuchsalesdowehaveovertheyearsbymonth

+Week 7- I learnt another data visualization tool, Power BI, it's as cool as Tableau.
+I then visualized the Super Store Data I worked on last week using Power BI.